NjokiWambugu/data_analysis_porfolio_project/README.md

 ## Project Overview

 This data analysis project takes a personal retrospective look at an online store I founded in the year 2021.
 Through the lens of an analyst, we will time travel one last time to explore the shop's data.
 The purpose of this project is to uncover hidden patterns and interaction between product sold and the customer behaviour.
-This will then inform strategic marketing decisions and provide a deeper understanding of the business' performance during it's operational period.
+This will then inform strategic marketing decisions and provide a deeper understanding of the business' performance during its operational period.

 ![Alt text](TCStableaudashboard.png)